Arigatouz/luftborn-rxjs-takeuntil-destroy/README.md

 The `require-take-until-destroyed` rule enforces that all Observable subscriptions use either the `takeUntilDestroyed` operator or one of the RxJS take operators (`takeUntil`, `takeWhile`, `take`, `takeLast`) to ensure subscriptions are properly terminated, preventing memory leaks.

+This rule is auto-fixable.
+When you run ESLint with the `--fix` option, it will automatically add `takeUntilDestroyed()` to your subscription pipes where needed.

 ### Examples

 #### ❌ Incorrect